RunReveal

 • Artifact Timeline: Chronological view of all linked items

-• Details Sidebar: Status/severity controls, tag management
+• Details Sidebar: Status, severity, classification, assignee, and tag management

 • Links Sidebar: Quick links to external resources